DrMMZ/ResFPN/README.md

 # ResFPN

 This is an implementation of *ResFPN* on Python 3 and TensorFlow 2.
-The model classifies images by ensembling classifiers from [Residual Network](https://arxiv.org/abs/1512.03385) (ResNet) and [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) (FPN).
+The model classifies images by ensembling predictions from [Residual Network](https://arxiv.org/abs/1512.03385) (ResNet) and [Feature Pyramid Network](https://arxiv.org/abs/1612.03144) (FPN).

 The repository includes:
 * source code of ResFPN built on ResNet50/101 and FPN, shown in the *model* folder; and